AbdulazizAlrabiah/Storefront-Backend/README.md

 TOKEN_SECRET=TokenSecret123

-ENV=dev

 6- You can use the scripts in the package.json file to build, test, lint, format and run the project.

-7- When needing to run the test script, modify the ENV field to 'test' and change it back when you need to run the application.

 Application will be running on localhost port '3000' by default